fenago/react-graphql-course/md/lab_2.md

 secure your API by offering API keys or by only allowing access to logged-in users.
 Enabling CORS only allows the requesting site to receive the response.

-Furthermore, the command also implements the [OPTIONS] route for the whole application.

-The [OPTIONS] method or request is made every time we use [Cross-origin resource sharing].
-This action is what\'s called a **preflight request**, which ensures that the responding server trusts you.
-If the server does not respond correctly to the [OPTIONS] preflight, the actual method, such as [POST], will not be made by the browser at all.

 Our application is now ready to serve all routes appropriately and respond with the right headers.